111 Once Upon a DIY Budget: I Made A Media-rich Learning Experience

 Senior Multimedia Designer

-Stephanie Rivera received her master’s degree from the University of South Florida in digital media and her bachelor’s in graphic design.
-Before WGU Academy where she currently serves as senior multimedia designer, Stephanie was art director at University of South Florida managing eLearning multimedia production.
-Stephanie played a key role at USF creating the university’s first accessible/interactive eBook for the Textbook Affordability Project.
-The eBook won several awards and was downloaded from the iTunes Store globally.
-Her work has been recognized with several esteemed awards: Hermes, Telly, MarCom, NCMPR Paragon, and AFC.
+Stephanie Rivera loves pushing the limits of visual communications by walking the line of designer and storyteller.
+She received her master’s degree from the University of South Florida in digital media and design, and her bachelor’s degree in graphic design.
+Before joining WGU Academy, Stephanie was art director at the University of South Florida where she oversaw the multimedia production for graduate programs.
+She contributed to transforming classroom instruction into immersive, interactive learning for online learners.
+Stephanie played a key role at USF where she championed the production of the university’s first accessible and interactive eBook as part of the Textbook Affordability Project.
+The eBook has won several awards and has been downloaded from the iTunes Store globally.
+Over the years, her work has been recognized with several esteemed awards, including Hermes, Telly, MarCom, NCMPR Paragon, and AFC awards.
+She currently works as the senior multimedia designer for WGU Academy, leading visual design standards that enhance course experiences based in learning science and learner feedback.